7mh/temp/README.md

 - Validation during Training
   * I am running validation using test dataset after couple of epochs
-  * Upon acheiving better validation error
+  * Upon acheiving better then previous validation error
     - I save the current model in file named "trained_model.pt"
     - Retain the new value for lambda (L2 regularization value)
   * Prints out the best value for lambda